fhasni/Appium-Maven-TestNG/README.md

 # Appium-Maven-TestNG
-Appium Boilerplate project to run tests native iOS and Android applications
+Appium Boilerplate project to run automated tests for native iOS and Android applications